Slookeur/atomes-rpm-build/README.md

 ![](https://github.com/Slookeur/atomes.io/workflows/ns/badge.svg)
 ![](https://www.codefactor.io/repository/github/Slookeur/atomes/badge)

 [atomes][atomes] is a Free (Open Source) cross-platform software licensed under the terms of the Affero GPL v3+ license.
-Atoms is a toolbox developed to analyze, to visualize and to create/edit three-dimensional atomistic models.
+**atomes** is a toolbox developed to analyze, to visualize and to create/edit three-dimensional atomistic models.
 It offers a workspace that allows to have many projects opened simultaneously.

-The different projects in the workspace can exchange data: analysis results, atomic coordinates ... atomes also provides an advanced input preparation system for further calculations using well known molecular dynamics codes:
+The different projects in the workspace can exchange data: analysis results, atomic coordinates ...
+**atomes** also provides an advanced input preparation system for further calculations using well known molecular dynamics codes:

 - Classical MD : [DLPOLY][dlpoly] and [LAMMPS][lammps]
 - ab-initio MD : [CPMD][cpmd] and [CP2K][cp2k]
 - QM-MM MD : [CPMD][cpmd] and [CP2K][cp2k]

-To prepare the input ﬁlles for these calculations is likely to be the key, and most complicated step towards MD simulations. atomes offers a user-friendly assistant to help and guide the user step by step to achieve this crucial step.
+To prepare the input ﬁlles for these calculations is likely to be the key, and most complicated step towards MD simulations.
+**atomes** offers a user-friendly assistant to help and guide the user step by step to achieve this crucial step.

 ## Features